 LEAVE A GIFT IN YOUR WILL

 A Will is a legal document declaring your wishes about the distribution of your property after you die.
 It is important to make a Will if you have family or dependents who you wish to be beneficiaries of your property after you die.
 You can change, add to or cancel your Will any time before your death as long as you are mentally competent to do so.
-Please make sure you have considered your family’s needs before making your bequest, as a contested Will would cost us money we do not have to spare!

 We would love to thank you personally if you decide to remember us in your Will and we strongly encourage you to let us know.
 Please let us know if you would like to visit The Hearing House to learn more about our work helping children and adults with hearing loss.